AwfulCrawler/satoshisbitcoin/README.md

 The full fork will change the set of rules that define the block chain on a fixed date.
 After this date a new branch will be created that follows a set of rules that more closely follow Satoshi’s vision.
 At this point there will be two separate branches of the blockchain and two separate Bitcoins.
 One branch will follow the existing rules and a new branch will follow the new rules.
 Each individual user will be able to decide for themselves which branch to follow.
 The transaction history and BTC owned will be common on both branches up through the fork date, and after that diverge.

 The base client used is Bitcoin Classic version 0.11.2.
 On top of this version the following rule changes will activate at block height 407232, which is the difficulty adjustment scheduled for mid-April 2016.
-- The block size limit will be removed and replaced with an adjustable limit based on the previous difficulty period’s transaction volume.
+- The block size limit will be changed to 2MB initially and increased incrementally after that (same as Classic)
 - The POW algorithm will changed

 Note: mid-April 2016 is a target date, the final activation date will depend on development progress which depends on community participation in development as described further below.